Are Tomatoes Bad For Gout?

 In Naples they have San Manzano tomatoes, grown on the slopes of mount vesuvius – these are THE best tomatoes in the world!

-But whilst they are delicious, I wondered are tomatoes good or bad for gout?
+But whilst they are delicious, what about tomatoes and gout?
+I wondered are tomatoes good or bad for gout?

 Well, it turns out that tomatoes are actually a bit of both.